Healthdirect Free Australian health advice you can count on.

 • cause nerve damage

-If you have symptoms of anaemia or neuropathy (pain, weakness, numbness or tingling) you may need a folate blood test.
+If you have symptoms of anaemia or neuropathy (pain, weakness, numbness or tingling) your doctor may refer you for a folate blood test.

 You might also have this test if you are having treatment for low folate or low vitamin B12.
 This is so your doctor can check how well your treatment is working.